dvangennip/Phototype/Readme.md

 Navigate to the photocore directory and run
 `sudo python3 photocore.py`

+There are some command line options that can be set:
+* `-debug` tunes various timings to be faster and easier to observe while developing and/o enables certain logging output.
+* `-nonet` disables the background threads that check for or rely on network access.
+This disables the ability to upload new photos but makes starting and stopping the program much faster.

 ### Display backlight adjustments
 Adjust the backlight with the following command:
 `echo n > /sys/class/backlight/rpi_backlight/brightness`